rmera/whygoinscience/README.md

 Incidentally, when not some other language?
 Rust is very strongly pushed by its community, for instance.
 I suppose I would consider it if I wanted to write quantum-mechanics or molecular-mechanics code, though, really, I’d probably just go with C or, perhaps, Zig.
 Rust seems like a pretty big language, and I personally favor small ones that fit in my head (I have a somewhat big head, but it doesn’t fit much).
 Both Go and Rust are memory-safe.
 While Go uses garbage collection, Rust uses a more efficient, but a lot more complex system, which also creates long compilation times (Go compiles so fast it feels like running a script).
 If people have issues learning Go, Rust has a way steeper learning curve.

-Please don’t take this as an attack on Python (or Rust, on which I have zero experience).
+Please don’t take this as an attack on Python (or Rust, with which I have zero experience).
 While there are things about Python that irritate me, that’s also the case with Go.
-It’s just that nobody tries to use Go for 100-500 LOC projects.
-Python is a fantastic language and I wish it and Go could interact better (there are efforts in that direction).
+Python is a fantastic language and I wish it and Go could interact better (I know there are efforts in that direction).
 I merely think Go is better for a particular kind of problem.